The most award winning

 If you decide to use the automated Pap smear screen, that creates an obligation to use it correctly, Rosen says.
 There is the possibility that a plaintiff’s attorney could find a flaw in the way the Papnet system was used, but that is a slight risk and no more than you would encounter with the introduction of any new technology, he says.

 The American College of Obstetricians and Gynecologists (ACOG) in Washington, DC, cautioned its members recently not to adopt the Papnet system or other automated Pap smear technologies without serious consideration.
-The group underscored the point that there is no obligation to use the new systems.
-(See p.
-112 for more on the ACOG warning.)
+The group underscored the point that there is no obligation to use the new systems (see story, p.
+154).

 Those were some of the factors discussed when officials at West Florida Medical Center Clinic in Pensacola recently considered incorporating the Papnet system to reduce false negatives and the associated risks to patients and the facility.
 After an extensive look at the automated system and the possible benefits, the officials decided not to use the system, says Luci Bailly, RN, CRM, director of quality and risk management.